 Let me just say, even though Pinterest is such an amazing platform to use because of the potential to convert followers into customers, don’t let it be your only focus.

-You should always be diversifying your streams of income and never relying on just one source to generate your income.
+You should always be diversifying your streams of income and never relying on just one source to bring in income every month.

 Your pay structures can change, TOS change all the time, the affiliate can change their policies, sponsorships can end if they no longer find you relevant and ad companies may no longer want to advertise on your site.

 Simply pay attention to your numbers and always keep your eyes open for new opportunities.
-Don’t allow yourself to miss out on any opportunities to make money on Pinterest.
+Don’t allow yourself to miss out on a chance to make as much money as you can on Pinterest.